top of page

 “Do you let him out often?”

-“Not lately,” I said.
+“Not… lately,” I said.
 Displeased with my conflicting measurements of the space between the pillar and the inspirational poster, I did it a third time.
 And a fourth.
-Almost satisfied, nearly but not quite, I measured the distance between the floor and the ceiling again.
-I finally settled on numbers and scribbled some math and found where the hanging nail needed to be located for the perfect presentation.
-I penciled a dot.
+Almost satisfied, nearly but not quite, I measured the distance between the floor and the ceiling again despite nothing in the room having changed.
+I measured the chair too for assurance.

 “Do you think he enjoys being out?”